niell-ion/crossing-docs/docs/crossing_setup.md

 ### Connecting the Solar Panel

-* Connect solar jack on battery to solar plug attached to panel.
+* Connect battery solar jack to solar plug attached to panel.

 * If using two panels, use the provided Y-splitter to connect both panels to the battery input.